chalanadesilva/ramnotify/README.md

 # ramnotify
 An app that notifys the user when too much RAM is being used.

-CURRENTLY NOT READY, THERE ARE STILL FILES THAT NEED TO BE UPLOADED.

 ## Installation
 download the .zip file and then unzip.